miguelmota/node-raspistill-stream/README.md

 node server.js
 ```

-then navigate to `http://<your RPI's ip>:9000/` to view the stream of images.
+then navigate to `http://<your RPi's ip>:9000/` to view the stream of images.

 ## License